paypal/load-watcher/README.md

 docker push <your-docker-repo>
 ```

-Note that the default port load watcher runs on is 2020.
+Note that load watcher runs on default port 2020.
 Once deployed, you can use the following API to read watcher metrics:

 ```
 GET /watcher